Code-Institute-Submissions/kevinfAAA-kevins-pp4_AprResub/README.md

 <br>
 It showcases my ability to use the Python Django Framework.

-A live program can be found [here](https://kevinspp4.herokuapp.com/).
+The deployed web application can be found [here](https://kevinspp4.herokuapp.com/).

 ![Kevs Place](static/images/AmIResponsive.JPG)